 With the exception of government agencies and sensitive packages, I try to use this address everywhere it can be accepted to mask my home address.

-Step 3: Mask Your Phone Number
+Step 3: Mask Your Real Phone Number

 It’s entirely possible to mask your phone number with a virtual number from a service like Hushed or Google Voice.
 In addition to masking your real phone number, it’s also a great way to screen all texts and calls through an app on your phone.